 Concerns, Comments, Complaints?
 WE’RE LISTENING

-ISCAS is a voluntary scheme which provides independent adjudication services.
+At GenesisCare we align our concerns, comments and complaints procedure with the standards set out by the Independent Sector Complaints Adjudication Service (ISCAS).
+This is a voluntary scheme which provides independent adjudication services.
 GenesisCare commits to adherence to the Independent Sector Complaints Adjudication Service (ISCAS) Complaints Code where applicable to private patients.
-Further information can be found on this page.

 This page gives you information about how to raise a concern, make a comment or make a complaint about any aspect of our services.

 We do everything we can to ensure you receive high standards of care.
 However, we do recognise that sometimes, despite our best efforts, we may not meet your expectations.
 Should this happen, we will do our best to put things right and learn from your complaint; to make sure that the same thing doesn’t happen again.
-We value complaints for the feedback they provide so when patients and/or visitors offer criticism – WE LISTEN and use this information to continually improve our services and facilities
+We value complaints for the feedback they provide so when patients and/or visitors offer criticism – WE LISTEN and use this information to continually improve the services we offer.

 What should I do if I am concerned about care received by either myself or someone I know?